Free Consultation | 813.929.7300

 Different Categories of Visitors

-Before you file your premises liability claim, you should understand that there are different types of visitors, and the type you are in a given situation may influence the outcome of your premises liability claim.
-The three categories are invitees, licensees and trespassers.
-Invitees are invited onto a property for a specific purpose (e.g. if your friend invites you over for a barbecue, you’re an invitee.
-Licensees are people who are on a property with permission of the property owner but not for a specific purpose.
+Before you file your premises liability claim, you should understand that there are different types of visitors, and the type of visitor you are in a given situation may influence the outcome of your premises liability claim.
+The three categories are invitees, licensees, and trespassers.

 Proving a Premises Liability Claim

-To win a premises liability claim, you and your attorney will have to gather and present evidence, such as surveillance footage, witness testimony, medical documentation, or pictures of the property hazard, that proves the following:
+To win a premises liability claim, you and your premises liability attorney will have to gather and present evidence, such as surveillance footage, witness testimony, medical documentation, or pictures of the property hazard, that proves the following:

 • The property owner either knew or should have known of the dangerous property condition.